 Competence areas: Biology, natural history, geography, economics, archeology and cultural history, sosiology and politics, ethics, industrial ecology, architecture, urban planning.

-B - Transition towards smart sustainable cities and built environment
+B - Transition towards a circular economy and sustainable production and consumption systems

 C - Climate change mitigation and adaptation